Invertisment/Julia-Scala-MpjExpress/README.md

 1. Deploy MPJExpress lib into your cluster (compile, set paths, you name it)
 2. Add this repo content and compile it using $MPJ_HOME/lib contents in the classpath
 3. It should work with default mpjrun.sh file. (more in MPJExpress lib's manual)

+Note: This application only works for image heights that are divisible by thread count so choose it wisely